beesyst/secwebscan/README.md

-# 🛡️ SecWebScan
+# 🛡️ BeeScan

-## 📌 Project Description

-**SecWebScan** is a modular platform for automated network and web security analysis.
-It supports plugin-based tools, result collection and storage, report generation, and centralized flexible configuration.
-Its architecture is easily extensible for various audit and monitoring needs.
+**BeeScan** is a modular platform for comprehensive IT infrastructure security auditing.
+It supports integration of external tools as plugins, automated result collection and structuring, multi-format report generation, and flexible centralized configuration.
+The architecture enables analysis of networks, web applications, DNS, and APIs, and is scalable for any DevSecOps, penetration testing, or monitoring tasks.

 ## ⚙️ Key Features